xiaow6/DeepLearning.ai-Summary/4- Convolutional Neural Networks/Readme.md

   - > In Convolutional Nets, there is no such thing as "fully-connected layers".
 There are only convolution layers with 1x1 convolution kernels and a full connection table.
 [Yann LeCun](https://www.facebook.com/yann.lecun/posts/10152820758292143)

 - [[Lin et al., 2013.
 Network in network]](https://arxiv.org/abs/1312.4400)
+- Suppose you have an input volume of dimension 64x64x16.
+How many parameters would a single 1x1 convolutional filter have (including the bias): 1 * 1 * 16 + 1 = 17

 ### Inception network motivation